-This policy updates the name of the State's EO officer in Section II(a)(5) and the link provided in Footnote 46.
+This policy updates the name of the State's EO officer in Section II(a)(5).
 No other material changes have been made.

 The purpose of this policy is to:

 - define recipient obligations regarding nondiscrimination and equal opportunity under WIOA Sec.
 188 and 29 CFR Part 38, including: - o applicability, meaning the recipients to which the obligations apply; and - o prohibited activities and limitations on activities; - establish the requirements and procedures regarding nondiscrimination and equal opportunity under WIOA Sec.
 188 and 29 CFR Part 38; and - identify consequences for failure to comply with the nondiscrimination and equal opportunity provisions of WIOA Sec.
 188 and 29 CFR Part 38.